Andoni Goikoetxea: Style of play

+Although he lacked pace, Goikoetxea was a tall and physically powerful central defender.
+He was known as El Gigante de Alonsotegui (The Giant of Alonsotegui) among the fans of Athletic Bilbao, a reference to his height and hometown.

-Goikoetxea was notorious for his aggressive style of play, not least because of the two heavy fouls (see Maradona foul) on Maradona and Schuster which earned him the nickname "Butcher of Bilbao".
+Goikoetxea was also notorious for his aggressive style of play, not least because of the two heavy fouls (see Maradona foul) on Maradona and Schuster which earned him the nickname "Butcher of Bilbao".
 In 2007, English newspaper The Times named him the "hardest defender of all time".